manbearpig3130/deckyble/README.md

 Uses Pymumble in the backend for handling the connection.

-Why do we need a Mumble plugin for the Steam Deck?
+Why do we want a Mumble plugin for the Steam Deck?

-Well, we don't really.
-I don't know who will use it when one can use the full Mumble client by launching it as a game in Steam, but it is a bit un-intuitive.
+One can already use the full Mumble client by launching it as a game in Steam, but this is a bit un-intuitive at the moment with the Steam Deck.
+This plugin aims to make it easier to join your favorite Mumble servers and chat without too much hassle by being built into the Steam Deck Big Picture interface.

 This was just an idea I had which made for a great project to hone my Python skills, and to learn Typescript / React.
 While this plugin is very experimental, I've got it to a point where it actually functions as a working, yet minimalistic Mumble client

 Shoutout to [ILadis](https://github.com/ILadis) who starred this repo, but also happens to have a [TeamSpeak Deck plugin](https://github.com/ILadis/ts3-qs4sd) which was super useful to me when troubleshooting how to get inputs from the Deck controls.
 Vielen Dank!